 Rhizopus soft rot behavior

 The fungi that cause Rhizopus soft rot are surprisingly athletic.
 Like many plants in the garden, they spread rapidly using stolons or runners.
 These fungal runners can move vertically up walls and tree trunks and horizontally across branches, stems, and soil.
-These fungi thrive when temperatures are 68°F–86°F and they can survive in weather as hot as 140°F.
+These fungi thrive when temperatures are 68°F–86°F and can survive in weather as hot as 140°F.

 Rhizopus soft rot prevention

 Once the fruit begins rotting, there isn’t much you can do besides trim out the bad bits and eat the rest.
 There are several things you can do to prevent Rhizopus soft rot:

 If you are growing sweet potatoes, curing them properly after harvesting is the best way to prevent Rhizopus soft rot.
 Store them at 84°F at 90% humidity for 5 to 7 days, and they should be fine.

 Are your squashes rotting on the vine?
 It may be cucurbit wet rot.

 Cucurbit wet rot is a fungal disease caused by Choanephora cucurbitarum.
 Also known as Choanephora fruit rot and wet rot, this disease affects members of the melon family, such as pumpkins and cucumbers.
 Beans, peas, and okra can also be infected.

 Cucurbit wet rot symptoms

 Cucurbit wet rot first appears as a soft area on the blossom end of fruit or pods.
 Those spots can also appear around wounds in the fruit.
 White fungal growth develops, turning purplish-black and causing the whole fruit to rot.
 Cucurbit wet rot is often confused with blossom end rot and Rhizopus soft rot.

 Cucurbit wet rot management

 Like most rots, cucurbit wet rot needs moisture to become a problem.
 You can prevent it with good drainage and by allowing the soil to dry out between waterings.
 Fungal spores can travel on the wind, with insects, or in splashing water.
 While there isn’t anything we can do about the wind, there are things we can do to prevent wet rot:

 Infected fruit should be removed and tossed in the garbage.

 Chocolate tube slime sounded so strange that I had to learn more about it.